 Create a strong online presence

-Additionally, over 75% of consumers in the United States, France, Germany, and the United Kingdom use Google when looking for business information.
-Therefore, getting your domiciliary agency established online with a well-designed website, local SEO for Google search, and online marketing are all guaranteed to expand your reach.
+There are over 5.5 billion internet users worldwide, with more than 75% of consumers in the United States, France, Germany, and the United Kingdom using Google to find business information.
+It’s no question that it’s essential to establish your domiciliary agency online.
+A professional website, local SEO, active social media accounts, and targeted online advertising can greatly expand your reach.

 To learn more about how to implement local SEO, check out this article from Semrush.